 Study AP-ADF-105: This study is titled "A Phase III, Randomized, Double-blind, Placebo-controlled, Multicenter, Repeat-dose Study of the Safety and Efficacy of OxyADF (oxycodone HCl and niacin) Tablets versus Placebo for the Treatment of Acute, Moderate to Severe Postoperative Pain Following Bunionectomy Surgery in Adult Patients."
 This short term phase III study is planned to enroll approximately 400 patients with moderate to severe pain following bunionectomy surgery.
-The Company has submitted the study protocol to the FDA and requested a Special Protocol Assessment (SPA).
+The Company submitted the study protocol to the FDA and requested a Special Protocol Assessment (SPA).
 Clinical protocols for Phase III trials whose data will form the primary basis for an efficacy claim are eligible for a SPA.
 A SPA from the FDA is an agreement that the Phase III trial protocol design, clinical endpoints, and statistical analyses plan are acceptable to support regulatory approval.
 A SPA is binding upon the FDA unless a substantial scientific issue essential to determining safety or efficacy is identified after the testing is begun.
+On June 19, 2007, the Company announced that the FDA and the Company had reached agreement on the SPA for Study AP-ADF-105.
 The Company believes the completion of Study AP-ADF-105 is the critical time and events path to 505(b)(2) NDA submission for OxyADF Tablets.